Please know that while there is a large volume of plant material we can not guarantee that things will not sell out.Herbaceous Perennials

 Dicentra spectabolis 'Gold Heart' (Old Fashioned Bleeding Heart) - It has the classic pink and white heart-shaped flowers, but they hang from pink stems which dangle from electric-yellow foliage in the spring.
 The leaves light up the shade garden beautifully.

-Dicentra spectabilis ‘Alba’ (Old Fashioned Bleeding Heart) – Similar to the above, but the flowers are white!
+Dicentra spectabilis ‘Alba’ (White Old Fashioned Bleeding Heart) – Similar to the above, but the flowers are white!
 Great for brightening up a dark corner of the shade garden.

-Echinacea x 'Big Sky Harvest Moon' (Coneflower) - Large and overlapping deep golden yellow petals appear on 30" stems throughout the summer.
+Echinacea x 'Big Sky Summer Sky' (Coneflower) - Large and overlapping deep golden orange to pink petals appear on 30" stems throughout the summer.
+NOT AVAILABLE 2018

 Echinacea purpurea ‘Magnus’ (Purple Coneflower) – Large pink flowers that have a very nice presentation of the petals, since they are held out perpendicular from the stem in June and July (August).
 The seeds are beloved by Goldfinches and it is the 1998 Perennial Plant of the Year.